fthelen/site_checker/README.md

 This will require use of HTTP status codes (https://en.wikipedia.org/wiki/List_of_HTTP_status_codes), landing page information, and redirection data.

-I intend to use sevral packages:
+I intend to use several packages:
     1) pandas
     2) requests
     3) beautifulsoup